hvanderdys/heather-website-2024/README.md

 ##Todo List
 #For Richard

-- Mobile Menu collapsable
+- Mobil Menu collapsable
 - Mobile Testimony Pagination
 - Loading for vertical portfolios: I want 2 images to show ad then a load more button
-- push to vercel
+- push to Vercel with Heather

 #For Heather